 Other sweet chocolate recipes

-- In a microwave-safe bowl, add the chocolate chips, sweetened condensed milk, and salt.
-Heat in the microwave for 30 seconds on 50% power, then stir.
-Continue to heat for 30 second intervals, mixing in between, until chocolate has completely melted.
+- In a microwave-safe bowl, add chocolate chips, sweetened condensed milk, and salt.
+Heat in microwave for 30 seconds on 50% power, then stir.
+Continue to heat for 30 second intervals, mixing in between, until chocolate has completely melted.3 cups semi-sweet chocolate chips, 14 ounces sweetened condensed milk, 1 pinch salt

-- Immediately add vanilla to fudge mixture.
-Stir with a spatula (making sure to scrape along the bottom and sides) until the fudge is smooth and has a nice sheen.
+- Quickly add vanilla to fudge mixture.
+Stir with a spatula (making sure to scrape along bottom and sides) until fudge is smooth and has a nice sheen.1 1/2 teaspoons vanilla extract

-- Pour fudge into prepared baking dish and smooth out the top in an even layer.
+- Pour fudge into prepared baking dish and smooth out top into an even layer.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.